meliksahturker/Turkish-Broadcast-News-Generation/README.md

 # Turkish-Broadcast-News-Generation
-Pre-trained model that generates Turkish broadcast news
+Character level model that generates Turkish broadcast news

 Some of the generated news: